Fundamentally, churn occurs when a customer stops consuming from a company. But in the ecommerce ecosystem, there is a whole lot more to it than that.

 Acquisition is important, particularly for newer brands or retailers looking to grow their shopper base.

-But it is not a sustainable way to grow your revenue in the long-term without effective retention.
+But it is not a sustainable way to grow your revenue in the long-term without effective customer retention.

 We see across retailers that multi-purchase shoppers consistently contribute more than 2 times the revenue of one-time buyers.